andres-espinoza/andres-espinoza/README.md

 ## Who am I? 🤔

-👉🏻 I'm a 27 year old Chilean climber 🧗🏻‍♂️, cyclist 🚴🏻‍♂️ and Web Fullstack Developer student at Henry 🐱‍💻.
+👉🏻 I'm a 27 years old Chilean climber 🧗🏻‍♂️, cyclist 🚴🏻‍♂️ and Web Fullstack Developer student at Henry 🐱‍💻.
 Currently learning React JS, Node JS and Python.

 I feel that my most important skill is my capacity to learn and adapt my self to different kind of environments and teams.